lethiess/Sparkify/README.md

 # Sparkify

-This project is provides a Jupyter Notebook with multiple Machine Learning models for preditcting the user churn of a music streaming service called Sparkify.
+This is the Capstone project of Udacity's Data Science Nanodegree programm.
+This project repository provides a Jupyter Notebook with multiple Machine Learning models for preditcting the user churn of a music streaming service called Sparkify.
 For more information about this project please take a look at this blogpost [here](https://lethiess.medium.com/how-to-detect-user-churn-in-a-early-state-4a51e52c37e7).

 The notebook contains following parts:
 * Data Exploration